kjkoster/despi-m02-rust/readme.md

 You can review the sizes of the binaries using a handy little tool called [Cargo Bloat](https://docs.rs/crate/cargo-bloat/).

+## Power Consumption
+Having two very similar projects on the same hardware allows us to compare power usage per language.
+Embassy makes the claim that code written for Embassy is automatically more power efficient, because the Embassy scheduler puts the MCU to sleep when there is no work to be done.

+Measuring the Arduino busy-loop based blinky shows the board drawing about 30&nbsp;mA.
+The USB power measurement dongle that I used does not work for choppy workloads, so the Rust based blinky actually shows up as drawing 0&nbsp;mA.
+Zero current for a blinky is not possible, of course, but it does demonstrate that the Embassy scheduler puts the MCU to sleep when there is no work to be done.
+Nice.
+Easy power savings.

+Of course, we can also implement low power mode and sleep states in Arduino, but the point here is that Embassy enourages you to to use power efficient code where Arduino nudges you in the direction of a busy loop and thus to use more power.

+Embassy probably uses light sleep, so you can still gain more power efficiency by putting the system into deep sleep.
+Embassy cannot do that, because deep sleep also shuts down power to various peripherals.
+Without knowing the system use-cases, there is no way for the framework to know what is and is not being used.

 Hope this helps.

 --